bcgov/smk-cli/docs/edit-layer.md

 ![Attribute edit](smk-cli-databc-att-edit.png)

 To view the attribute edit panel of the Layer edit popup, click once on the `Attributes` tab header.
-The attributes details screen contains several customizable options that affect the behaviour of your layer when identified or displaying data.
+The attributes details screen contains several customizable options that affect the behavior of your layer when identified or displaying data.

 #### Title Attribute